railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

     *Definition of Subproducts*

-When OpenERP generates a production order based on a bill of materials that uses a secondary product, you pick up the list of all products in the the second tab of the production order ``Finished Products``.
+When OpenERP generates a production order based on a bill of materials that uses a secondary product, you pick up the list of all products in the second tab of the production order ``Finished Products``.

 .. figure:: images/mrp_production.png
     :scale: 75